daan-282421908/Interactive-Tree-LSTMs/README.md

 * `dmis-lab/biobert-base-cased-v1.1-squad`: BioBERT-Base v1.1 pre-trained on SQuAD
 * `dmis-lab/biobert-base-cased-v1.2`: BioBERT-Base v1.2 (+ PubMed 1M + LM head)

-For other versions of BioBERT or for Tensorflow, please see the [README](https://github.com/dmis-lab/biobert) in the original BioBERT repository.
-You can convert any version of BioBERT into PyTorch with [this](https://github.com/huggingface/transformers/blob/v3.5.1/src/transformers/convert_bert_original_tf_checkpoint_to_pytorch.py).

-## Example
 For instance, to train BioBERT on the NER dataset (NCBI-disease), run as:

 # Choose dataset and run
 export DATA_DIR=../data